 Let’s face it, it’s not 2006 anymore, so your band can’t get by with just a MySpace page.
-Sure, you’ve got a Facebook page and a Twitter account, but those are only good for sharing updates.
+Sure, you’ve probably got a Facebook page and a Twitter account, but those are only good for sharing updates.
 You want to have a centralized location where your listeners have access to updates, shows, media, and your merch, right?
-Of course—this is why your band needs a website.
+Of course.
+Well, this is why your band needs a website.

-The importance of your band’s online presence should not be undermined, so allow me to offer some insight as to why your band needs a website, what you should share with your visitors, and what you should avoid.
+The importance of your band’s online presence should not be undermined, so allow me to offer some insight as to how to design a band website, what you should share with your visitors, and what you should avoid.
 With quality content, a variety of interactive tools that your visitors can enjoy, and search engine optimization, your band can have a stellar online presence to satisfy old fans and attract new ones.

 Why your band needs a website

 Your content hub